 Intrathecal administration of baclofen initiates via screening.
-The patient receives a single dose, typically 50 mcg baclofen and is observed for 4 to 8 hours to assess its efficacy.
-The screening dose that gives a positive response for the first 24 hours will then be doubled and administrated via an implantable pump with an intrathecal catheter.
+The patient receives a single dose, typically 50 mcg baclofen, and is observed for 4 to 8 hours to assess its efficacy.
+The screening dose that provides a positive response for the first 24 hours will then be doubled and administrated via an implantable pump with an intrathecal catheter.
 Daily dose adjustments will be made gradually on the order of 10% to 30% for spasticity of spinal cord origin and 5% to 15% for spasticity of cerebral origin until attaining a positive response.
 The dose may be increased or decreased slightly to obtain an optimum daily dose.
 Spasticity of cerebral origin is usually adequately managed on 90 to 703 mcg daily.
 Spasticity related to the spinal cord usually requires 300 to 800 mcg of baclofen daily.
 However, the lowest dose that produces optimal response should be maintained.
-The reservoir in the pump is filled by percutaneous injections regularly, and the pump is programmed to deliver a precise dose automatically, via simple continuous or bolus dosing.
+The pump's reservoir is filled by percutaneous injections regularly, and the pump is programmed to deliver a precise dose automatically via simple continuous or bolus dosing.

 The majority of the patients on chronic baclofen therapy require gradual dose increases over time due to a lack of response to the original maintenance dose.
 Up to 10% of patients become resistant to dose titrations and may need a drug holiday.
 Drug holidays should only be in an inpatient setting with gradual withdrawal over 2 to 4 weeks.
 Alternative therapy for spasticity should be administrated simultaneously.